ravitejamanchala/transformer-visualization-app/README.md

 - **Line Chart Visualization**: Displays the last ten voltage readings of transformers.
 - **Data Table**: Presents transformer asset data in a structured tabular format.
-- **State Management**: Powered by Redux Toolkit to efficiently manage and manipulate state.
 - **Containerized Deployment**: Easily deployable using Docker.
 - **Modern Frontend Stack**: Utilizes React, TypeScript, Tailwind CSS, and Vite for fast and scalable development.